DOME-Marketplace/issuer-guide/README.md

 ## Login into the Credential Issuer

 ### Step 1: Access the Credential Issuer
-Visit the Dome Marketplace by clicking on the following link: [Credential Issuer](https://issuer.dome-marketplace-dev.org).
+Visit the DOME Issuer by clicking on the following link: [DOME Issuer](https://issuer.dome-marketplace-dev.org).

 ![Credential Issuer Access](./assets/01.png)